Frequently Asked Questions

 What is the monthly meter fee?

 The monthly fee for a water meter is determined by the size of the meter.
+This is your base service charge before any water usage.

 What do I do if I am experiencing low pressure?